CamilleOnoda/CamilleOnoda/README.md

 Multilingual professional leveraging AWS Cloud Practitioner certification and Python expertise (PCEP certified) to transition into backend development.

 Combining strong analytical skills from translation background with technical capabilities in programming.

-Currently advancing backend development skills through intensive project-based learning.
+Currently advancing backend development skills through intensive project-based learning (<a href="https://www.boot.dev/">Boot.dev - backend development bootcamp</a>).

 Particularly interested in roles that can benefit from my unique blend of technical and cross-cultural communication abilities.